hackmanhattan/apc-power-strip/README.md

 =====

 Depending on your platform, you may need to install the FTDI driver to be able to communicate with the XBee.
-Go to [http://www.ftdichip.com/Drivers/VCP.htm] and select the driver appropriate for your platform.
+Go to (http://www.ftdichip.com/Drivers/VCP.htm) and select the driver appropriate for your platform.

 You may need to reboot after installing the driver :-/

-Connecting
+[conn]Connecting
 ==========

 The XBee built into the power strip is set to talk with the XBee on Robby O'Connor's XBee explorer.
-If you are well versed in the ways of the XBee, you may install (XCTU-ng)[http://www.digi.com/support/productdetail?pid=3430&type=utilities] and change the settings.
+If you are well versed in the ways of the XBee, you may install [XCTU-ng](http://www.digi.com/support/productdetail?pid=3430&type=utilities) and change the settings.

 Mind you, XBees are relatively hard to work with, there's a bit of voodoo involved, so really be sure you know what you're doing or you'll brick one or both XBees, or make them unable to talk to each other.